masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 <a name="python"></a>
 ### 4. Plot results in Python

-The number of flooded cells (>0.1m) which result from running the Lin Dyke model with the four different methods for producing a 6hr duration rainfall event are plotted (Figure 1)
+The number of flooded cells (>0.1m) which result from running the Lin Dyke model with the four different methods for producing a 6hr duration rainfall event are plotted (Figure 2)

 <p align="center">
 <img src="Figs/6hr_TotalNumFloodedCells.png" width="350"  />
-<p align="center"> Figure 1.
+<p align="center"> Figure 2.
 The total number of cells with a flood depth >0.1m for each method <p align="center">

  The depths are split into categories and the number of flooded cells in each depth category are also plotted

 <p align="center">
 <img src="Figs/6hr_NumOfCellsFlooded.png"  width="300"  />
 <img src="Figs/6hr_PropOfCellsFlooded.png"  width="300" />
 <p align="center"> Figure 3.
-Shows the synthetic rainfall events (pre loss removal) produced using the four methods (1= single peak, 2=divide-time, 3=max-spread, 4=sub-peak timing), for 1hr (left), 3hr (middle) and 6hr (right).  <p align="center">
+The total number of cells within each depth range for each method <p align="center">